-EVwire brief: Lucid Group, Nuro, and Uber Technologies have unveiled their production-intent robotaxi at CES 2026. revealing a premium autonomous vehicle based on the Lucid Gravity.
+EVwire brief: Lucid Group, Nuro, and Uber Technologies have unveiled their production-intent robotaxi at CES 2026, revealing a premium autonomous vehicle based on the Lucid Gravity.
 The companies also confirmed that supervised autonomous on-road testing began in December, marking a major milestone ahead of a planned Bay Area launch later in 2026.
 The robotaxi (currently unnamed?), is planned to be available globally.

-This follows a major investment by Uber which was announced back in July 2025, you can read more about the investment and partnership here:
+The unveiling at the 2026 Consumer Electronics Show follows the major investment by Uber which was announced back in July 2025, you can read more about the investment and partnership in the EVwire article here:

 The companies also announced that autonomous on-road testing began in December, led by Nuro using robotaxi engineering prototypes supervised by trained autonomous vehicle operators.
 Testing is currently under way in the San Francisco Bay Area, supporting service validation ahead of a planned commercial launch later this year.